 After running out of road on the California coast, we parked the motor home for good.
 Our beloved cats had passed away by then, and with no furry dependents to care for anymore we set our sights on more distant horizons.
 We downsized yet again, this time trading the RV for the long-awaited backpacks.

 We’re now making our way around the globe, toting nearly all of our worldly possessions on our backs.
 We began our overseas adventures by spending spring and summer 2014 in Spain, France, and the UK.
-In November 2014, we set off to tackle a new continent; we’re currently on a four-and-a-half-month trek took us through Thailand, Laos, Vietnam, Cambodia, Malaysia, and Singapore.
-After a brief stopover in the U.S., we’ll be heading to Greece and other parts of Southeast Asia.
+In November 2014, we set off to tackle a new continent; a four-and-a-half-month trek took us through Thailand, Laos, Vietnam, Cambodia, Malaysia, and Singapore.
+After a brief stopover in the U.S., we’ll be heading to Greece and other parts of Europe this spring.

 The plan is to keep traveling indefinitely—exploring new places, pushing boundaries, and experiencing what the world has to offer.

 Shannon is a freelance writer and the co-author of Novel Destinations: Literary Landmarks from Jane Austen’s Bath to Ernest Hemingway’s Key West (National Geographic Books) and Writers Between the Covers: The Scandalous Romantic Lives of Legendary Literary Casanovas, Coquettes, and Cads (Plume/Penguin).
 She has interviewed President Clinton for an Arrive Magazine cover feature, written about Scotch tasting for Continental, and scenic Vermont for National Geographic Traveler, along with articles for other magazines and newspapers.
 She is a contributor to the book industry news publication Shelf Awareness and plans to stop at as many bookstores as she can along the way.
 (If you’re obsessed with literary travel like she is, check out her blog at NovelDestinations.com).